 Breaking out of Sundance, Netflix-produced Tamara Jenkins drama “Private Life” (Metascore: 81) stars Paul Giamatti and Kathryn Hahn as a couple struggling with a midlife infertility crisis.
 They turn to their beloved niece (Kayli Carter) to consider donating some of her eggs to the cause, to the horror of her mother (Molly Shannon).
-Netflix is mounting a fall festival break for awards season consideration.
+Netflix is mounting a fall festival break for awards season, complete with 21 day-and-date theater bookings.

 Courtesy of Sundance Institute

 Wash Westmoreland’s “Colette” (Metascore: 74) is an arthouse natural picked up by Bleecker Street (partnering with 30West).
-The charming British-accented biopic stars Keira Knightley as a smart young French beauty plucked from the country in Burgundy to marry a sophisticated older Parisian, womanizer Henri Gauthier-Villars (Dominic West).
+The charming British-accented biopic stars two-time Oscar nominee Keira Knightley as a smart young French beauty plucked from the country in Burgundy to marry a sophisticated older Parisian, womanizer Henri Gauthier-Villars (Dominic West).
 She ghostwrites his “Willy” potboilers for him until she eventually grows into her own identity as a woman writer (“Gigi,” “Cheri”), stage performer and lover of women.
 Knightley and West are both superb in the well-mounted period movie, which could ignite long-term interest.

 Actor Paul Dano’s directorial debut “Wildlife” (Metascore: 82) is a ’60s dysfunctional family tale preserved in amber and observed by the 14-year-old son (Australian discovery Ed Oxenbould) of unhappy, unfulfilled parents (Jake Gyllenhaal and Carey Mulligan, who gives an awards-worthy performance).
 The bleak drama (IFC) got a boost from its berth in the Cannes Directors Fortnight.

 Also giving standout Sundance performances were Charlize Theron as a depressed new mother in Diablo Cody and Jason Reitman’s well-reviewed “Tully” (Focus Features), a more sympathetic follow-up to “Young Adult,” which also floundered at the box office.
 Toni Collette is another sort of beleaguered mom in horror entry “Heredity” (A24), which could be limited by its genre.